Dr Suzanna Ivanic

 About

-Suzanna Ivanic joined Kent in September 2017 as Lecturer in Early Modern European History.
+Dr Suzanna Ivanic joined Kent in 2017.
 She gained her BA from the University of Cambridge in 2007 and went on to work for international classical musicians in artist management.
 After four years, she returned to postgraduate study at the University of Cambridge, completing her PhD in 2015.
 During this time, she co-founded the Cambridge New Habsburg Studies Network and became a Seminar Fellow at the Center for Austrian Studies, University of Minnesota.
 She went on to win a Leverhulme Early Career Fellowship at Royal Holloway, University of London, and to take up a lecturing post at the University of Cambridge prior to joining Kent.

 Research interests

 Focusing on Central and Eastern Europe, Suzanna’s broad research interests span religion, material and visual culture, and travel.
 She has published on amulets, religious objects, and religion in the domestic sphere, and articles on a pilgrimage travelogue.
-Her monograph Cosmos and Materiality in Early Modern Prague is published by Oxford University Press (2021) and won the Society for Renaissance Studies Biennial Book Prize in 2022.
+Her monograph Cosmos and Materiality in Early Modern Prague is published by Oxford University Press (2021) and won the Society for Renaissance Studies Biennial Book Prize in 2022 and Honourable Mention in the BASEES Women’s Forum book prize 2023.
+Suzanna's trade book Catholica: The Visual Culture of Catholicism, a research-informed publication for designers, art junkies and the general public was published with Thames & Hudson in 2022 and has been translated into Dutch, French, Italian and Japanese.

 Teaching

-Suzanna teaches modules on early modern Europe, with a particular focus on cultural and social history.
+Suzanna teaches modules on early modern Europe, with a particular focus on cultural and social history, working with museums and material approaches.

 Supervision